SirJishesALot/PokemonCPP/README.md

 The original Pokémon game that I made.
 All inputs require the return key to be pressed after input.

 ### Version 1.1
-Inputs no longer require the return key to be pressed after input.
+Inputs no longer require the return key to be pressed after input, except for when you switch out your entire party.